-Setting up a IRA LLC gives investors more options in investment strategy, and for some savvy investors this is very appealing.
-Yet, a traditional IRA or a self-directed IRA can also be kept in addition to an IRA LLC, to ensure one strategy doesn’t become affected by the other.
+Setting up an IRA LLC gives investors more options in investment strategy, and for some savvy investors, this is very appealing.
+Yet, a traditional IRA or a self-directed IRA can also be kept in addition to an IRA LLC to ensure one strategy isn’t affected by the other.

 New Standard IRA is the premium custodian to choose to set up your IRA LLC with a checkbook IRA.
 We’re an experienced service with the expertise needed to help clients understand, set up, and maintain their self-directed IRA LLC.
 You’re welcome to contact us by calling or stopping by our office in Austin, Texas, for a free consultation.